Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Real data applications

 In this section, we illustrate the usefulness of the STEFA model and the IP-SVD algorithm on the Comprehensive Climate Dataset (CCDS) -- a collection of climate records of North America.
 The dataset was compiled from five federal agencies sources by \cite{lozano2009spatial}\footnote{\url{http://www-bcf.usc.edu/~liu32/data/NA-1990-2002-Monthly.csv}}.
 Specifically, we show that we can use the STEFA and IP-SVD to estimate interpretable loading functions, deal better with large noises and make more accurate predictions than the vanilla Tucker decomposition.

-The data contains monthly observations of 17 climate variables spanning from 1990 to 2001 on a $2.5 \times 2.5$ degree grid for latitudes in $(30.475, 50.475)$, and longitudes in $(-119.75, -79.75)$.
+The data contains monthly observations of 17 climate variables from 1990 to 2001 on a $2.5 \times 2.5$ degree grid for latitudes in $(30.475, 50.475)$, and longitudes in $(-119.75, -79.75)$.
+Figure~\ref{fig:climate-map} plots the geological region which covers the majority of the continent of United States and the southern part of Canada.
 The total number of observation locations is 125 and the whole time series spans from January, 1990 to December, 2001.
 Due to the data quality, we use only 16 measurements listed in Table \ref{table:CCDS_varlist} at each location and time point.
 Thus, the dimensions our our dataset are 125 (locations) $\times$ 16 (variables) $\times$ 156 (time points).
 Detailed information about data is given in \cite{lozano2009spatial}.

-For a clear presentation, we focus on the spatial function structure of this data set although the temporal dimension can also incorporate a time covariate.
+We first focus on the spatial function structure of this data set.
 The covariates $\bX \in \RR^{125\times2}$ of the spacial dimension contain the latitudes and longitudes of all sampling locations, which basically capture the spatial continuity of factor loadings on mode 1.
 The semi-parametric form \eqref{eqn:tucker-covari-1} for this application is written as

-The first mode is the space dimension with loading matrix $\bA_1 = \bPhi(\bX)\bB + \bR(\bX) + \bGamma$.
+The first mode is the space dimension with loading matrix $\bA_1 = \bPhi_1(\bX)\bB_1 + \bR_1(\bX) + \bGamma_1$.
 The second mode is the variable dimension with $\bA_2$ as the variable loading matrix.
 The third mode is the time dimension which we do not compress.
 So we use the identity matrix $\bI$ in place of $\bA_3$.
 This is a matrix-variate factor model similar to \cite{chen2020statistical} but incorporates covariate effects on the loading matrix in the spatial-mode.
 We normalized each time series to have a unit $\ell_2$ norm.